 More Mango Trivia

 Mangoes are high in natural sugars.
 Hence, diabetics should avoid indulging in them too much.
 However, they are still good for lowering blood pressure, reducing inflammation of the heart, and stabilizing the digestive system.
 They are also packed with vitamins & minerals and are low in fats.
-Mango season brings with it lots of tasty foods like mango pickle, mango shake, mango ice cream and much much more.
+Mango season brings with it lots of tasty foods like mango pickle, mango shakes, mango ice cream and much much more.
 So enjoy as much as you can this tropical wonder before the season ends!